-Campus researchers — faculty, visiting scholars, staff, and students — are welcome to use our service for statistical advice at any stage of their research, but it is best to come early so that the consultants can be helpful at the design stage.
+Campus researchers — faculty, visiting scholars, staff, and students — are welcome to use our service for advice at any stage of their research and data analysis, but it is best to come early so that the consultants can be helpful at the design stage.
 Some problems may be outside our scope; if so, we will not provide service beyond an initial consultation.

 Schedule a Consultation

-- No new appointments will be scheduled the week of May 2 or following weeks.
-We may schedule followup appointments the week of May 2nd with returning clients, as needed.
-After that point, no appointments will be available until the service resumes in the Fall semester in 2016.
+No new appointments will be scheduled after the last day of classes of the semester.
+We may schedule followup appointments the "reading week" period with returning clients, as needed.
+After that point, no appointments will be available until the service resumes in the following semester.

-Note: Questions regarding coursework or homework are handled by the Tutoring service rather than Consulting.
+Questions regarding coursework or homework are handled by the Tutoring service.